Biodiversity supports all life.

 Development and review

-We will now be developing the draft Biodiversity Strategy and Action Plan.
-Once this document has been developed, it will be reviewed internally by the teams assigned to each action and then it will be made available to the community for public comment.
+We have developed a draft Biodiversity Strategy and Action Plan.
+It has been reviewed internally by the teams assigned to each action and will be made available to the community for public comment from 1 April 2025.